 Water Resources Development (19%) Government Operations and Politics (19%) Animals (12%) Emergency Management (12%) Environmental Protection (12%) Public Lands and Natural Resources (12%) Commerce (8%) Economics and Public Finance (8%)

 Some of Hamburg’s most recently sponsored bills include...

 View All » (including bills from previous years)

 From Jan 1993 to Nov 1994, Hamburg missed 32 of 1,122 roll call votes, which is 2.9%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Nov 1994.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: